BraedonWooding/LLV/README.md

 # LLV

-> A linked list (and more!) visualisation tool
+> A linked list (and way more!) visualisation tool

 > Made for teaching purposes for UNSW CSE

 > Made by Braedon Wooding

 Originally this project just supported linked lists, now it supports (hypothetically) any collection at all!
-Currently we just support;
+Currently we support;

 - Singularly Linked Lists
 - Doubly Linked Lists
+- Vectors (dynamic arrays)
+- Arrays (static)
-- and very soon Queues/Stacks
+- Queues and Stacks

 In the future we are planning to support